 There are a number of things to remember to bring on the first day:

-– your morning tea and lunch plus a drink
+– your morning tea, lunch and a drink

 – sunscreen and hat or cap

 – your P.E. gear as you might be taken out for a game